Frederick Delius: Florida

 Delius later liked to represent his house at Solano Grove as "a shanty", but it was a substantial cottage of four rooms, with plenty of space for Delius to entertain guests.
 Ward sometimes stayed there, as did an old Bradford friend, Charles Douglas, and Delius's brother Ernest.
 Protected from excessive summer heat by river breezes and a canopy of oak trees, the house was an agreeable place to live in.
 Delius paid little attention to the business of growing oranges, and continued to pursue his musical interests.
 Jacksonville had a rich, though to a European, unorthodox musical life.
 Randel notes that in local hotels, the African-American waiters doubled as singers, with daily vocal concerts for patrons and passers-by, giving Delius his introduction to spirituals.
 Additionally, ship owners encouraged their deckhands to sing as they worked.
-"Delius never forgot the singing as he heard it, day or night, carried sweet and clear across the water to his verandah at Solano Grove, whenever a steam-ship passed; it is hard to imagine conditions less conducive to cultivating oranges—or more conducive to composing."
+"Delius never forgot the singing as he heard it, day or night, carried sweet and clear across the water to his verandah at Solano Grove, whenever a steam-ship passed; it is hard to imagine conditions less conducive to cultivating oranges – or more conducive to composing."

 While in Florida, Delius had his first composition published, a polka for piano called Zum Carnival.
 In late 1885 he left a caretaker in charge of Solano Grove and moved to Danville, Virginia.
 Thereafter he pursued a wholly musical career.
 An advertisement in the local paper announced, "Fritz Delius will begin at once giving instruction in Piano, Violin, Theory and Composition.
 He will give lessons at the residences of his pupils.
 Terms reasonable."
 Delius also offered lessons in French and German.
 Danville had a thriving musical life, and early works of his were publicly performed there.

 Illegitimate son

-During his time in Florida Delius is said to have fathered a son with a local African-American woman named Chloe, although details of this legend are scarce.
+During his time in Florida, Delius is alleged to have fathered a son with a local African-American woman named Chloe.
+Upon Delius's return to Florida some years later to sell the plantation, it was suggested that Chloe, fearing that he had come to take her son away from her, fled with the child and disappeared.
 In the 1990s the violinist Tasmin Little embarked on a search for descendants of Delius's alleged love-child.
-Upon Delius's return to Florida some years later to sell the plantation, it was suggested that Chloe, fearing that he had come to take her son away from her, fled with the child and disappeared.
-Little believes that this occurrence was a significant influence in the tone of his works thereafter.
+Little believes that his failure to track down his son had been a significant influence in the tone of his works thereafter.